scheinerman/SimpleGraphAlgorithms.jl/README.md

 This module provides additional functions for the `SimpleGraphs` module that rely on integer programming.
 In addition to requiring the `SimpleGraphs` module, it also requires `JuMP` and `MathProgBase` which, in turn, requires that some solvers be loaded.
-I've used `GLPK` and `GLPKMathProgInterface`.
+I've used `Cbc`.

 **New**: Now requires the `Polynomials` module.